golemfactory/yagna-docs/requestor-tutorials/vm-runtime/computation-payload-manifest.md

       - UTF-8 encoded JSON strings

-        Command context (e.g. env) or argument matching mode need to be specified for a command.
+        Command context (e.g. env) or argument matching mode needs to be specified for a command.

         Example: